Jobs

 Here you can specify the initial details of the Job Template, such as its name, a description and the environment which it should run with.
 Note that if your environment has several versions, you can click on the Previous tab (marked with orange box) to choose the environment version you want to use.

-Clicking on NEXT STEP, brings you to the next stage of the creation process, where you can define the analysis bash script:
+Clicking on NEXT STEP, brings you to the next stage of the creation process, where you can define the analysis script:

-Within the bash script, you can specify the exact commands to run the Job.
+Within the script, you can specify the exact commands to run the Job.
 Make note of the following predefined environment variables:

 • JOB_WORK_DIR :: Contains the path to the default /work directory for the job.